cjratcliff/ml-compiled/docs/applications.rst

 * 102% - `Noisy Networks for Exploration, Fortunato et al. (2017) <https://arxiv.org/abs/1706.10295>`_
 * 68% - `Human-level control through deep reinforcement learning, Mnih et al. (2015) <https://www.nature.com/articles/nature14236>`_

-Human starts are used in the evaluation to avoid rewarding agents that have overfitted to their own trajectories.
+Human starts refers to starting episodes at points randomly chosen from the set of human expert trajectories.
+They are used in the evaluation to avoid rewarding agents that have overfitted to their own trajectories.

 Go
 ----